Reading Time: 4 minutes

 This is why it’s important to support multiple payment options.
 When you do, you’ll see an increase in the number of customers who complete their transaction with you.

-When choosing payment companies, security is a critical factor.
+When choosing the best payment processing companies, security is a critical factor.
 You need to be able to assure your customers that their sensitive information won’t get into the wrong hands.

 Since any company that processes credit cards needs to be PCI-compliant, you’ll want to confirm that compliance with the payment processor.
-You should also look at the methods they use to keep the data safe, such as point-to-point encryption and tokenization.
+You should also look at the methods they use to keep the data safe when considering best processor options for your small business, such as point-to-point encryption and tokenization.

 Fraud protection services are also important.
 Find out how the processor handles any suspicious-looking activity, as well as how they respond to any customer complaints of fraudulent charges.